 If we were to mass produce the product and buy the parts in bulks the cost for the components will be a lot less.
-Assuming that we have 500 devices in one batch, our cost per device is not \$15.5 dollars per device.
-If we order a higher volume per batch, the price will decrease even
+Assuming that we have 500 devices in one batch, in table 7, our cost per device is not \$15.5 dollars per device.
+If we order a higher volume per batch, the price will